 Safety and effectiveness in pediatric patients have not been established.

-Of the 682 patients with thoracic cancer in 4 clinical studies who received HYCAMTIN capsules (topotecan capsules) , 33% (n = 225) were 65 years of age and older, while 4.8% (n = 33) were 75 years of age and older.
-Treatment-related diarrhea was more frequent in patients ≥ 65 years of age (28%) compared to those < 65 years of age (19%).
-[See WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS.]
-Among patients ≥ 65 years of age, those receiving HYCAMTIN capsules plus BSC showed a survival benefit compared to those receiving BSC alone.
+Of the 682 patients with thoracic cancer in 4 clinical trials who received HYCAMTIN capsules, 33% (n = 225) were aged 65 years and older, while 4.8% (n = 33) were aged 75 years and older.
+Treatment-related diarrhea was more frequent in patients aged ≥ 65 years (28%) compared with those younger than 65 years (19%).
+[See WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS]

 Additional Hycamtin Capsules Information